ktahop/typing-speed-test/README.md

 - [_react-typing-game-hook_](https://www.npmjs.com/package/react-typing-game-hook)

 ## Features
-* Option to choose between random words or random JavaScript syntaxes
+* Option to choose between random words using Faker API or random JavaScript syntaxes
 * Characters change colors to show feedback on typing each character correctly
-* Global chat to interact with other players
+* Global chat to interact with other players using Socket.IO
-* Leaderboard showing a list of players showing their words per minute and accuracy
+* Leaderboard showing a list of players showing their words per minute and accuracy.
+User data is stored using MongoDB
+* Game logics are implemented with the help from a third-party custom hook with react-typing-game-hook

 ![](https://i.imgur.com/CidjJpV.gif)